sachinML/IPL_Data_analysis/README.md

 ![plot](./3476.png)

-Run Scoring in Different ways like (Single, double, boundaries etc.)
+Percentage of Run Scoring in Different ways like (Single, double, boundaries etc.)

 ![plot](./3478.png)

 Range of total First inning runs scored by each Team